graphcore/tutorials/tutorials/pytorch/tut1_basics/README.md

 #### Save the trained model

 We can simply use PyTorch's API to save a model in a file, with the original instance of `ClassificationModel` and not the wrapped model.
+Do not hesitate to experiment with different models: the model provided in this tutorial is saved in the `static` folder if you need it.

 ```python